 A board may take a 360°-Turn Penalty when she may have broken one of more rules of Part 2 in an incident while racing.
-The Sailing instructions may specify the use of some other penalty.
-However, if the board caused injury or serious damage or, despite taking a penalty, gained a significant advantage in the race or series by her breach her penalty shall be to retire.
-However, if the board caused injury or serious damage or, despite taking a penalty, gained a significant advantage in the race or series by her breach her penalty shall be to retire.
+Sailing instructions may specify the use of some other penalty.
 However, if the board caused injury or serious damage or, despite taking a penalty, gained a significant advantage in the race or series by her breach her penalty shall be to retire.